-- The first week ends on Saturday regardless of which day of the week classes begin. - The student health insurance fee is not refundable.
+The first week ends on Saturday regardless of which day of the week classes begin.

 The refund process generally takes six to eight weeks after the semester begins.
 All credit card refunds are issued through the appropriate credit card carrier.